 Norwich Terriers started off as skilled farm ratters and aids to fox hunters.
 Eventually, people finally realized how great and friendly their personalities were.

-Today, they’re some of the best companion dogs.
+In a few short years, they’ve become some of the best companion dogs.
 They’re cute, intelligent and hypoallergenic.
 What’s not to love about them?
 Despite their awesomeness, they’re a relatively difficult dog breed to find.

 39. Silky Terrier